BlueBrain/Tide/doc/UserGuide.md

 ## TIFF image pyramids {#tiffimagepyramids}

 Tide can open any image pyramid saved in standard TIFF file format.
-To easily convert an existing image to a TIFF pyramid use for instance ImageMagick:
+To convert an existing image to a TIFF pyramid one can use for instance ImageMagick:
 > convert myimage.xyz -monitor -define tiff:tile-geometry=512x512 -compress jpeg 'ptif:myimage.tif'
+Or even more simply use the *pyramidmaker* script provided by Tide:
+> pyramidmaker myimage.xyz myimage.tif

 ## Open ports {#openports}